Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 • Computer dependency.
 Participants must be at a computer to access a webinar.
 If you expect people to participate from the office, this is not a problem.
 If you target a consumer audience, webinars are less of a fit.
 Unless you convert a completed webinar to an audio-only presentation, a recorded webinar likewise can't be accessed in the car or while running or walking as a teleseminar can.

 • Bigger learning curve.
 The last two times I participated in webinar-based conferences, I was required to take part in a one-hour training session first, so I would understand how to operate the controls while presenting.
 For me, having to simultaneously think about moving the slides and giving my talk makes a webinar much more stressful than a teleseminar.
-I’m still tense giving a webinar, even after more than a dozen times.
-The interface is so much simpler for running a teleseminar that only a short run-through is needed, if that, for a first-timer to feel relaxed while presenting.

 Learn How to Publish Information Products Profitably!